Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Realising modified surgery obstructions

 As stated in Theorem \ref{thm:Theta}, the class $\Theta(W,\overline{\nu}) \in \ell_{2q+1}(\Lambda)$ only depends on the $(B, \xi)$-bordism class rel.\ boundary of the $(B, \xi)$-null-bordism $(W,\overline{\nu})$: it is independent of the choice of the~$(q{-}1)$-smoothing~$(W',\overline{\nu}')$ and of the subsequent choice of a system of embedded generators for~$K \pi_q(W')$.

-\subsection{Realising modified surgery obstructions}
+\section{Realising modified surgery obstructions}

-We recall that $((B, \xi), q)$ is a standard pair consisting of a fibration $(B,\xi)$ and a dimension~$q$.
-In this subsection, we state and prove our realisation theorem, Theorem~\ref{thm:Realisation}, for the odd-dimensional modified surgery obstruction.
+We recall that $((B, \xi), q)$ is a standard pair (Definition~\ref{def:standard}) consisting of a fibration $(B,\xi)$ and a dimension~$q$.
+In this section, we state and prove our realisation theorem, Theorem~\ref{thm:Realisation}, for the odd-dimensional modified surgery obstruction.
 For a $(q{-}1)$-smoothing $(M_0, \ol \nu_0)$, this theorem implies that the surgery obstruction map

 of Theorem~\ref{thm:Theta} is onto.
 In fact we prove a realisation result for quasi-formations of sufficiently large rank.

 \medbreak Let $\pi \colon S \to K\pi_q(M_0)$ be a surjection from a free $\Lambda$-module with $(S,\mu)$ the associated free Wall form of $(M_0, \ol \nu_0)$.
 Given $[x] \in \ell_{2q+1}([v(\ol \nu]_0)$ we may assume that it is represented by a quasi-formation $x=(H_\varepsilon(K);K,V)$ of large enough rank so that for some $r$ there is an isometry of quadratic forms